yoheinakajima/babyagi/README.md

 Since I felt approaches involving counters or other "coded" solutions are suboptimal, I tried another route: Definition of a stop criteria and modification of agent function prompts, so that the ultimate objective is followed more closely and the stop criteria is considered.

-I am still testing and fine-tuning the new functionality.
-Due to the many  new commits for the main branch I am not able to catch up, so I will keep it in this side branch for the time being...
+I am still testing and fine-tuning the functionality.
+Due to the many commits to the main branch I am not able to catch up, so I will keep it in this side branch for the time being...

 <<<<<<<<<<<<<<<<<<<<<<<

 In the following screenshot you can see the solution to the objective "Solve world hunger" from .env.example... :-D

 ![image](https://github.com/robiwan303/babyagi/blob/main/Solve_world_hunger.jpeg)